mguldberg/amazon-storefront/README.md

     * uses JOIN, GROUPBY, and alias column that dynamically calculates the profit or loss
   * allows user to add a department

+BONUS: all .js allow user to stay in the program to choose to do tasks over and over again until they are ready to Exit.
+Leverages recursive calls to do this.

+TODO: allow customer to exit gracefully from program, format the columns better to show $